+91 935-560-8010 [email protected]

 About Balloon Pulmonary Valvuloplasty

-Balloon pulmonary valvuloplasty is a catheter-based procedure that utilises a balloon-tipped catheter to widen a narrowed pulmonary valve.
-The pulmonary valve, situated between the right ventricle and the pulmonary artery, regulates blood flow from the heart to the lungs.
-When the pulmonary valve becomes narrowed or stenosed, it obstructs blood flow and puts a strain on the heart.
+Balloon pulmonary valvuloplasty is a catheter-based procedure that utilizes a balloon-tipped catheter to widen a narrowed pulmonary valve.
+Blood flow from the heart to the lungs is controlled by the pulmonary valve, which is located between the right ventricle and the pulmonary artery.
+The heart is strained and blood flow is obstructed when the pulmonary valve narrows or stenoses.

 Procedure of Balloon Pulmonary Valvuloplasty